 Wild dogs including dingoes can be found in low numbers throughout the Australian Alps.
 Although incidents of wild dogs interacting with people in Namadgi are extremely rare, visitors are advised to observe the advice on wild dogs to discourage these animals from becoming less fearful of humans.
 Report any incidents to the Namadgi Visitor Centre on 6207 2900.

 Dogs are not allowed in Namadgi National Park and are also now prohibited in the Gibraltar Forest Regeneration Area formerly known as Gibraltar Pines east of Corin Road.
-Dogs are permitted on-lead at the Woods Reserve campsite.
-The Gibraltar Forest Regeneration Area to the west of Corin Road is a dog off-leash exercise area, and there are also many other areas in the ACT where you can take your dog
+Dogs are permitted on-lead at the Woods Reserve campsite and there are also many other areas in the ACT where you can take your dog.

 Fishing is prohibited in the Cotter River catchment upstream of the Bendora Dam wall, the Cotter River and reservoir up to the junction with Pierce's Creek, and the Orroral River upstream of the Honeysuckle to Orroral management trail.
 Fishing is allowed in all other streams (classified as trout waters) but is subject to a closed season from the long weekend in June to the beginning of the long weekend in October.
 Gear/bait restrictions and size/bag limits also apply.
 Only artificial fly and lure fishing is allowed as live bait could lead to the introduction of alien species.